getodk/docs/form-design.rst

 The above form contains several groups (group_test, table_list_example, labeled_select_group, meta) and one repeat group (repeat_test).

 To reference fields using XPath expressions, you construct a slash (/)-separated path to the field, starting with the "root node" of the form (e.g., :guilabel:`/sample_xlsform/group_test/select_multiple_1`) OR you can use an XPath expression that is relative to the current field by beginning the path with "." (a.k.a. myself) or ".." (a.k.a. my enclosing group).
-This is why constraints can be written as, e.g., " . < 6 or . > 10 " -- the "." stands for myself (the value in the field that has the constraint applied to it).

-Relative paths generally begin with "../" and the "../" can be repeated to go to the enclosing group of the enclosing group, etc.
+Relative paths generally begin with ``../`` and the ``../`` can be repeated to go to the enclosing group of the enclosing group, etc.

-For the sample form above, if you wanted to refer to the value of select_multiple_1 from within the field label_test, you would use:
+For the sample form above, if you wanted to refer to the value of ``select_multiple_1`` from within the field ``label_test``, you would use :guilabel:`../../group_test/select_multiple_1`.

-:guilabel:`../../group_test/select_multiple_1`

-this breaks down, when starting from /sample_xlsform/labeled_select_group/label_test :
+This breaks down, when starting from :guilabel:`/sample_xlsform/labeled_select_group/label_test`:

 +------------------------------------+----------------------------------------------+
 | Expression:                        | Refers to:                                   |